safaanilatasoy/safaanilatasoy/README.md

 Thank you for taking the time to read my profile.
 If you have any questions or would like to discuss potential opportunities, please feel free to reach out to me.

-- 🔭 I’m currently working on TOSHIES
+- 🔭 I’m currently working on
+- HOTDOGS
+- TOSHIES
 - 📫 How to reach me: safaanilatasoy@gmail.com